 We can get so wrapped up in our lives and routines that we forget that God’s timing is not like our own.
 He doesn’t always wait for us to be alone or in the right frame of mind to tell us something.
 If He has things He wants to say to us, we better be ready to hear them, or we’re going to miss it!

-Over the last couple of weeks, I have been feeling like God has been telling me that I need to lean on Him more and mute the outside noise.
-It can be so easy to get swept away with what’s happening on social media or at a job, that by the time you have a moment of peace, you’re too tired to pray or listen.
+Over the last couple of weeks, I feel like God has been telling me that I need to lean on Him more and mute the outside noise.
+It can be so easy to get swept away with what’s happening on social media or at a job that by the time you have a moment of peace, you’re too tired to pray or listen.

 No matter how busy our lives get, we have a choice of what takes priority.
 As God has been showing me these things, I’ve realized that I am spending way too much time on social media, Netflix, and silly computer games.
 Along with cutting down my time on such things, I’ve also decided that instead of looking at my phone as soon as I wake up, I’m going to take fifteen or more minutes to spend time with God and write a prayer journal.